 When we were building our sleep training program for Sleep Cycle, I had the privilege of collaborating close with psychologists and therapists, who together had treated thousands of people with anything from mild to severe sleep disorders.
 Their perception of sleep tracking varied, to the extent that some almost with reluctance decided to work with us, whereas others were so on board, I was struggling to keep up with their enthusiasm.
 Ironically, at the time, our leading university hospital in Gothenburg was engaged in the development of a tracker themselves, to complement their treatment of patients with sleep disorders.
 Clearly, the idea of using technology to track sleep data had yet to exist in its own truthful context.

 I noticed when I interacted with these people, the more they drifted towards the subjective idea of what a sleep tracker was, the more they removed themselves from the functional idea of tracking.
 They applied emotional values to something that really didn’t do anything else than observe and present the results.
 Like stepping on a scale and blaming it for your weight, even if you were the one asking about it.
 And yet, journaling of sleep data remained central in their treatments.
-They were sleep tracking their patients for sure, just not with bleeding edge technology.
+They were using sleep tracking with their patients for sure, just not with bleeding edge technology.

 Sleep tracker data and anxiety

-Whatever the context for these treatments, these were data points that needed to reflect an objective truth.
+Whatever the context for these treatments, these were data points that needed to reflect objective truth.
 There would be no benefit in having subjective data on bedtimes, hours asleep, potential snoring, when you got up in the morning, your habits during daytime and so on, when the purpose was to offer recommendations on treatment.
 You would benefit only from being sure, which would then clear the way for the equally important subjective experience, such as how rested you felt throughout the day, when your sense of fatigue kicked in, if you woke up fresh in the morning, if you just felt generally good.
 Once I suggested that the kind of sleep tracking we do at Sleep Cycle was only a more reliable way to journal the data you would need to properly help a patient anyway, I was met with a more positive understanding.
 From that perspective, the results held only benefits.

 However, the anxiety sleep tracking could cause was real, like sleep’s equivalent of the White coat syndrome when measuring your blood pressure.
 The stress of being told by data that you didn’t sleep well, with the potential implication this might have for your health, would do more harm than good without the compassion that a physician or therapist could offer to present the data in a mindful way.
 Like all therapies, if you’re not ready for it, it won’t work.